 (see map below)

 The most spectacular sparkleball display has to be in Fullerton, California during the holidays.
-On several streets in the neighborhood near Fullerton State University, there are over 500 whirling, blinking, flashing sparkleballs hanging in the tree-lined streets.
+On several streets in the neighborhood near the Cal State Fullerton campus, there are over 500 whirling, blinking, flashing sparkleballs festooning the tree-lined streets.

-It all began on North Yale Avenue when father Bill and son Don Bales made sparkleballs for their neighbor Jeff.
+It began on North Yale Avenue when father Bill Bales and son Don made sparkleballs for their neighbor Jeff.
 Bill had learned to make sparkleballs back in Nebraska before moving west.
-Jeff already had a pretty big light display, and he added the Bales’ sparkleballs to his giant elm tree.
+Jeff already had a pretty big light display in his front yard, and he added the Bales’ sparkleballs to his giant elm tree.
 Other neighbors asked the Baleses to make sparkleballs for their yards, too.

-Today, Bill Bales is gone, but there are neighborhood sparkleball-making workshops in Don Bales’ garage during the year.
-Don also keeps his neighbors’ older sparkleballs in working order.
+Today, Bill Bales is gone, Don carries on the tradition.
+There are neighborhood sparkleball-making workshops in Don’s garage during the year.
+He also keeps his neighbors’ older sparkleballs in working order.

-The weekend after Thanksgiving giant cranes start hanging.
+On a weekend near Thanksgiving, giant cranes start hanging.
 Each tree gets 9 sparkleballs filled with “dancing” lights.
 A household pays for the electricity that powers the lights in front of their house– unless a neighbor can’t afford it or their wiring isn’t up to the task.
 Then other neighbors pitch in.